-In the course of researching my next book, about introverts and relationships, I talked to a young, single, eligible lawyer.
+In the course of researching my book, Introverts in Love, about introverts and relationships, I talked to a young, single, eligible lawyer.
 While he had dates, friends, and social life aplenty, he also told me, “I really, really don’t see myself living with anyone.
 I just really enjoy the quiet of being alone.
 It’s not like Monday through Friday I come home from work and never see anybody.
 But seeing somebody every night—just having somebody in the house, even if you’re not talking to them, even if you’re doing different things, there’s still that pinging going on….”

 Ah, some people are thinking, he’ll change his mind when the right someone comes along.